 Recall from our earlier discussion (see Prop.~\ref{propNonIdlingAndExhOpt}) that the optimal scheduling policy under the information structure assumed in this paper lies in the class of \emph{non-idling, exhaustive} policies.
-Consequently, the more efficiently a MAC algorithm finds non empty queues in the network (assuming there are packets in the network), the better its mean delay performance is likely to be.
-In the literature, this probability of a non empty queue being served when one exists in the network is termed \emph{Channel Utilization,} ($\zeta$) and is a performance metric commonly used to compare the efficiency of MAC algorithms \cite{rhee08zmac,warrier2005stochastic}.
-Formally, given a scheduling policy $\pi,$

-where the $(*)$ is under the assumption that the queue length process is ergodic.
+Consequently, the more efficiently a MAC algorithm finds nonempty queues in the network (assuming there are packets in the network), the better its mean delay performance is likely to be.
+In the literature, this probability of a nonempty queue being served when one exists in the network is termed \emph{Channel Utilization,} ($\zeta$) and is a performance metric commonly used to compare the efficiency of MAC algorithms \cite{rhee08zmac,warrier2005stochastic}.
+Formally, given a scheduling policy $\pi,$ where the $(*)$ is under the assumption that the queue length process is ergodic.
 We used the setup described in Sec.~\ref{sec:Experiments}, to compare the channel utilization of QZMAC with that of ZMAC.
-Tthe network comprised 7 collocated nodes transmitting to a base station.
-Packet arrivals to the nodes followed IID Bernoulli processes with rates $\boldsymbol{\lambda}=[0.17,0.20,0.04,0.17,0.17,0.02,0.07]$.
+The network comprised 7 collocated nodes transmitting to a base station.
+Packet arrivals to the nodes followed i.i.d Bernoulli processes with rates $\boldsymbol{\lambda}=[0.17,0.20,0.04,0.17,0.17,0.02,0.07]$.
 This rate vector is clearly within the network capacity region, because $\sum_{i=1}^7\lambda_i=0.84<1$.
 The results of the experiment are shown in Table.~\ref{table:channel-utilization-comparison}.
 The experiment was repeated for different values of control overhead, i.e., the portion of the time slot wasted in scheduling a queue ($T_p+T_c$).
 The value of $T_p$ was kept constant, $T_p=1$ for ZMAC and $T_p=3$ for QZMAC, and the number of contention minislots was varied.

 One obvious trend is that channel utilization increases as control overhead increases, since it becomes easier to resolve contention whenever it occurs with more $T_c$ minislots.
 However, the other point to note is that regardless of contention overhead, QZMAC outperforms ZMAC.
-This is due to the fact that both the polling and the contention mechanisms of the former are designed better than the latter to find non empty queues with greater probability.
+This is due to the fact that both the polling and the contention mechanisms of the former are designed better than the latter to find nonempty queues with greater probability.